Naveduran/mandala_creator/README.md

 - One or all layers can be removed and new layers added
 - A layer can be sent forwards or backwards
 - A layer can be made of triangles, circles, squares, or lines
 - A layer can be shown or hidden
 - By default a new layer is hidden until user show it
 - Configuration can be written in numbers to allow accuracy on sizes and distances
+- Each layer can have a different angle

 ## Future possible functionalities

 - Allow other polygons
 - Save and load mandala configuration in a file
 - Work on multiple mandalas using tabs and local storage instead of memory
-- Conditional format undo and redo buttons
 - Pre-charge the mandala drawing
-- Improving [accesibility](https://wave.webaim.org/), and check screen reader functionalities
+- Check screen reader functionalities and [accesibility](https://wave.webaim.org/)
-- Allow changing the angle of each layer (requires to draw each figure instead of using polar)
 - Automatic testing with [mocha](https://mochajs.org/)
+- Allow borders to have multiple colors

 ## Reported bugs

+- Undo and redo buttons should have conditional format
 - A pair number of lines is drawn as half of them, but darker 4,6,8
 - Picking a color can trigger multiple changes in history